hsf-training/analysis-essentials/git/09-conflict.md

 This line added to Wolfman's copy
 ```

-and then push the change to CERN GitLab:
+and then push the change to GitLab:

 ```bash
 $ git add mars.txt